strangehurst/PNML.jl/docs/src/type_hierarchies.md

 The IR does not try to impose semantics on the model.
 Those semantics should be part of [`PetriNet`](@ref).
 The IR tries to represent the model (all models) at a structural level.
-It may paramertize types to facilitate specilaization.
+It may paramertize types to facilitate specilization.

 ```@example type
 type_tree(PNML.PnmlTypeDefs.PnmlType) # hide